|

 hopeless" to others (but not to me).

-win it."
-"A bold general may be lucky, but no general can
+the will to win it."
+"A bold general may be lucky,

-be lucky unless he is bold."
+but no general can be lucky unless he is bold."
 "Audacity, audacity, always audacity."
 "Don't say it's impossible!
-Turn your command

-ranks!"
-"Hard pressed on my right; my left is in retreat.
+from the ranks!"
+"Hard pressed on my right; my

+left is in retreat.
 My center is yielding.
 Impossible to maneuver.
-Situation

-excellent.
+Situation excellent.
 I am attacking.
 Attaquez!"
-"It is not the critic who counts; not the man who
+"It is not the critic who counts;

-points out how the strong man stumbled, or where the doer
+not the man who points out how the strong man stumbled, or where

-man who is actually in the arena; whose face is marred by
+the man who is actually in the arena; whose face is marred by

 dust and sweat and blood; who strives valiantly; who errs